tav/espians-planfile/ampify-documentation.md

 ---
 id: ampify-documentation
-tags: #ampify, #writing
+tags: #ampify, #writing, TODO
 title: Ampify Documentation
 ---

 The documentation should include:

-* A guide to setting up an ampify host/node.
+* A guide to setting up an Ampify host/node.